qlammalq/evil-footsteps/README.md

 license

-this project is licensed under the mit license. contribution
+this project is licensed under the mit license. see the LICENSE file for more details. contribution

 this project is open source. contributions are welcome. please submit pull requests for bug fixes or enhancements.